- Formulas

 Find a Job You Really Want In

 Summary.
-To calculate probability, divide the number of ways the event can occur by the total number of outcomes.
-Remember that this is different than calculating odds, which are the probability of something happening divided by the probability of it not happening.
+To calculate probability, divide the number of ways an event can occur by the total number of possible outcomes.
+Remember, this differs from calculating odds, which measures the likelihood of an event occurring versus it not occurring.

 Key Takeaways: